r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/toolchain_libs/mxe/README.md

 https://mxe.cc/).
 This fork adds several MXE packages, patches some existing MXE packages and updates other, as needed by R CRAN packages and Rtools.

-There is only a very trivial change to MXE "itself" (MXE_ROOT instead of ROOT) and all the changes should be mergeable and be merged upstream after some necessary cleanups and more testing.
-Some of the changes may be specific to UCRT, static compilation and 64-bit builds.
+All the changes should be mergeable and be merged upstream after some necessary cleanups and testing with MXE packages not used with R.  Some of the changes may be specific to UCRT, static compilation and 64-bit builds.
 Also, this "fork" has a custom settings.mk for Rtools with a pre-defined subset of MXE packages to build.

 Non-R MXE users may use this as an inspiration when fixing issues in selected MXE packages.